Creative Mentoring for Alexandria Boys

 Please contact email@example.com for more information on mentor orientation sessions and the next steps to become a mentor with the SOHO program.

 - Provide fingerprints for a criminal background check

 We ask that mentors commit to missing no more than three SOHO sessions and to arriving at each group meeting promptly at 5:30 p.m.

-No mentoring or carpentry experience is required.
 A SOHO mentor demonstrates a positive and enthusiastic attitude, is reliable, and is able to arrive on time for meetings.
 The ability to bond with SOHO boys and fellow mentors is essential.
 Successful SOHO applicants are flexible, roll with the punches and are able to embrace diversity in cultures, thoughts and behaviors.

 SOHO staff members provide training, support and guidance throughout the program year.

 - According to the Capital Kids Report (2012), childhood poverty in Alexandria more than quadrupled between 2005 and 2010.

 - 36% of children in Alexandria live below the poverty level.

 - 56% percent of children enrolled in Alexandria’s public schools are eligible for free-and-reduced priced lunches - the highest percentage in Northern Virginia.